-New to the world of saunas?
-Start here to learn everything you need to know!
+New to the world of saunas and have questions?
+Start here to learn everything you need to know and get answers!

-If you’ve been searching for your own home sauna, you’ve probably discovered there are a lot of options out there.
-It’s exciting and overwhelming.
-But finding your perfect oasis shouldn’t cause you more stress!
-With that in mind, My Sauna World has created this Start Here Guide to help you choose the best sauna for you.
+If you've been searching for your own home sauna. you've probably discovered there are a lot of options out there.
+It's exciting and overwhelming.
+So W'e made this Start Here Guide to help you choose the best one for you.

-WHAT’S THE DIFFERENCE BETWEEN TRADITIONAL SAUNAS AND INFRARED?
+WHAT’S THE DIFFERENCE BETWEEN LUXURY TRADITIONAL SAUNAS AND LUXURY INFRARED SAUNAS?

 Traditional saunas can be indoor or outdoor.
 They use electric or wood-burning heaters to heat the air inside the sauna up to temperatures of 190 - 195°F.